-- ▶ To create a sense of place that integrates with the existing urban development in Koroit. - ▶ To provide for residential development that is generally consistent with the existing residential character in the vicinity of the Town Centre. - ▶ To provide an appropriate interface to the rural land to the south of Anne Street and the west of the Koroit Port Fairy Road. - ▶ To orientate lots and dwellings to the Koroit Port Fairy Road and other road frontages. - ▶ To encourage an integrated, efficient and functional transport and access network. - To encourage sustainable development practices, including storm water management, and energy efficiency in design. - Create safe and attractive living and pedestrian spaces. - To provide clear vehicle and pedestrian linkages to, and within, the site.
+- ▶ To create a sense of place that integrates with the existing urban development in Koroit. - ▶ To provide for residential development that is generally consistent with the existing residential character in the vicinity of the Town Centre. - ▶ To provide an appropriate interface to the rural land to the south of Anne Street and the west of the Koroit - Port Fairy Road. - ▶ To orientate lots and dwellings to the Koroit Port Fairy Road and other road frontages. - To encourage an integrated, efficient and functional transport and access network.

+- ▶ To encourage sustainable development practices, including storm water management, and energy efficiency in design. - Create safe and attractive living and pedestrian spaces. - ▶ To provide clear vehicle and pedestrian linkages to, and within, the site. - ▶ To encourage development which achieves best practice Environmentally Sustainable Design (ESD) standards. - Provision of a connection between the Rail Trail, Commercial Road and Tower Hill, via a shared pathway within a linear park through the proposed residential growth area.